merkle-open/NitroNetSitecore/docs/installation.md

 	</Script>

 ##### Register the Unity IoC Containers
-In this NuGet Package, you got all necessary code classes to configure and register NitroNet with Unity.
-To Activate NitroNet, please add these lines to your UnityConfig.cs ([Gist](https://gist.github.com/daniiiol/90b63503bfe0665c642f862f3ec2553f))
+You got all necessary code classes to configure and register NitroNet with Unity.
+To Activate NitroNet add these lines to your UnityConfig.cs ([Gist](https://gist.github.com/daniiiol/90b63503bfe0665c642f862f3ec2553f))

 	public static void RegisterTypes(IUnityContainer container)
     {